jumbledFox/jumbledfox.github.io/other/music/index.md

 # _THE LATER YEARS_
 ## This stuff is more recent!
-Around this time I stopped using <r>Magical 8bit Plug 2</r> due to it always crashing!!!
+Around this time I stopped using <r>Neochip</r> due to it always crashing!!!
 I switched over to a lovely synthesiser called <r>Prophanity</r>.

 <hr>